ILIAS-eLearning/ILIAS/docs/documentation/git-hooks.md

     exit 1
 fi

-echo "Could Style is OK."
+echo "Code Style is OK."
 ```

 The hook will execute a `dry-run` on the committed PHP files and will be